CURRENT TRENDS, ISSUES AND CHALLENGES IN DIVERSE SOCIETIES

 National vs. Corporate Culture, Cross-cultural Management, Cross-cultural Business Relationships, Intercultural Dimensions of Business, Intercultural Service Encounters, Intercultural Business Communication, Intercultural Business Networks, Cultural Differences in Business Ethics, Cultural Styles of Conflict Management, Negotiation Styles in Intercultural Business Communication, Global Leadership Skills, Culture-sensitive Strategies, Cross-cultural Training for Business Expatriates, Cultural Adaptation and Business Relationships, Intercultural Competence for Global Leaders.

 Global Management Competencies, Management in Developing Countries, Competitiveness of Nations and Firms, Emerging Markets, Language Issues in Multinational Management, English for International Business, Competing in the Global Marketplace, Modern Global Economy, International Expansion, Coordination in Global Teams, The Global Manager's Work, Mergers and Acquisitions, National Business Systems, HRM Best Practice, International HRM, Global vs. Local CSR Strategies, Doing Business in Europe/Middle East/Asia/Africa.

 Notification of acceptance or rejection: Within 12 days

 Open Peer Review Process

-Abstracts submitted to CTICDS 2020 will undergo an open peer review by two members of the scientific committee.
-Results of the abstract review will be sent to the author within 10 days of submission.
+Abstracts submitted to CTICDS will undergo an open peer review by the scientific committee.
+Results of the abstract review will be sent to the author within 12 days of submission.
 Acceptance or rejection of the paper will be sent to you with reviewer comments.
 If revision is required, the revised abstract must be sent back within a week.
-If your abstract is accepted, you will be invited to register for the CTICDS 2020 Conference.
+If your abstract is accepted, you will be invited to register for the CTICDS Conference.